MicrosoftDocs/learn/learn-pr/azure-devops/deploy-python/includes/3-set-up-environment.md

     python-cicd-16353.azurewebsites.net  Running
     ```

-1. As an optional step, go to one or more of the host names.
-Verify that they're running and that the default home page appears.
+1. As an optional step, go to one the host name.
+Verify that it's running and that the default home page appears.

     Here's what you see: